Marketers think in campaigns. Engineers think in systems. I think in both.

 One principle.

-Every architecture.
+Every decision.

 That's not a philosophy I arrived at recently.
 It's what you develop when you've built growth engines at 10-million-user scale, managed $3M budgets, and led 30-person teams — and you've had to be honest about what worked and what didn't every single time.